HRading/klipper_canbus_setup/README.md

 # Bigtreetech MMB CAN v1.0 ERCF board
 ## katapult for the ERCF MMB
-Unplug the board for external power, and add the "VUSB" jumper to power board from USB.
+Unplug the board from external power, and add the "VUSB" jumper to power board from USB.

 Set the MBB board to DFU.
 To do that, remove any power to the board, press the boot button while connecting the board to USB on the Pi.
 The board should now be in DFU.